Search-for-EPs/Search-for-EPs/docs/source/_pages/installation.rst

 Installation
 ============

-In this section we will discuss how to install the EPs project.
+More information about how to install the package will be added as soon as the package is published.